 CLEARANCE CERTIFICATES – BULK SALES OR FINAL CLEARANCE / DEPT. OF REVENUE (REV) & DEPT. OF LABOR & INDUSTRY (L&I)

 The basic premise of clearance certificates is to give the State the ability to collect taxes due to it by an entity before that entity either dissolves or withdraws, merges into a non-qualified company (See Title 15, Sec.
-139) or, in the case of Bulk Sales, is about to divest itself of 51% or more of its assets.
+139) or, in the case of Bulk Sales, is about to divest itself of 51% or more of a class of assets (See 72 P.S. § 1403(a).
 See other Practice Tips for Dissolving a Corporation or LLC, Bulk Sales Transfers or Withdrawing a Foreign entity.

-The clearance process is a long one for Rev but a short one for L&I. The reason for that is because Rev has more taxes to clear.
-L&I must only clear the Unemployment Compensation Tax where as Rev must clear three different Corporate Taxes, Sales & Use Tax, Withholding Tax, etc…
+The clearance process is a long one for Revenue but a short one for L&I. The reason for that is because Revenue has more taxes to clear.
+L&I must only clear the Unemployment Compensation Tax where Revenue must clear all Corporation Taxes, Sales & Use Tax, Employer Withholding Tax, and all the other taxes under the purview of the Department of Revenue.

 With regard to BULK SALES clearances, remember that a 10 day notice must be submitted to the Departments prior to closing the transaction.
+Our office has an approved, by the Dept. of Revenue, a 10 day bulk sale notification letter which you can freely use.
 Some Revenue supervisors take the position that the best practice regarding the 10 day notice is to file the clearance application as the notice.
-Obviously, a letter with details regarding the closing should probably accompany the application.
-The good thing about having us deliver the applications is that we will obtain a “received” stamped copy and return that to you for your file.
+When submitting the application for a bulk sale clearance certificate the Department of Revenue requires a fully executed copy of the settlement sheet to accompany the application.
+Bulk Sale Clearance Applications cannot be submitted before the sale has taken place.
 We are currently in the process of attempting to determine the purpose and legal effect of the 10 day notice.
 The conundrum, of course, is that the buyer in a transaction wants the certificates but they will probably take months to obtain, so what to do at closing is often the big question.